 Local Rule 9006.
 ORDERS SHORTENING TIME

-(a) Affidavit in support of motion for order shortening time.
+(a) Affidavit or declaration in support of motion for order shortening time.
 Unless the court permits otherwise, every motion for an order shortening time must be accompanied by an affidavit or declaration containing the facts and circumstances as to why an expedited hearing is required along with a copy of the motion for which an expedited hearing is sought and an "Attorney Information Sheet For Proposed Order Shortening Time," or similar statement indicating the following:

 (c) Deadlines where dates not specified.
 Where an order shortening time does not otherwise specify, any opposition must be filed no later than two (2) business days before the hearing, and any reply must be filed no later than one (1) business day before the hearing.
-Unless it otherwise provides, where an order shortening time is entered on less than three (3) business days' notice, a written opposition is not required and oppositions may be presented orally at the hearing..
+Unless the court otherwise provides, where an order shortening time is entered less than three (3) business days before the hearing, a written opposition is not required and oppositions may be presented orally at the hearing..

 (d) Submission of proposed order shortening time.
 A proposed order shortening time must be electronically submitted to the court's electronic order program in a format prescribed by the court that will allow the electronic entry of dates for hearing and deadlines and the signing of the order by the judge.

 (e) Service of order shortening time.
-If the motion is granted, the notice of the entry of the order shortening time, a notice of hearing on shortened time, and a copy of the motion must be served in the most expeditious manner possible (e.g., email, facsimile, or hand delivery) within one (1) business day after the order is entered, unless the court orders otherwise.
+If the motion is granted, the notice of the entry of the order shortening time, a notice of hearing on shortened time, and a copy of the motion to be heard must be served in the most expeditious manner possible (e.g., email, facsimile, or hand delivery) within one (1) business day after the order is entered, unless the court orders otherwise.